kanagarincy/SmartContactBook/README.md

 # SmartContactBook
 Smart Contact Book is a simple Java console application to manage contacts.
 It allows users to add, view, search, update, and delete contacts.
-Built using core Java and OOP concepts, this project is ideal for beginners to understand basic programming and object-oriented design.
+Built using core Java and object-oriented programming (OOP) concepts, this project is ideal for beginners to understand basic programming and object-oriented design principles.
 # Smart Contact Book

 Smart Contact Book is a simple Java console application used to manage contact information.
 It allows users to add, view, search, update, and delete contacts using a menu-driven interface.
 This project is ideal for beginners learning object-oriented programming in Java.